Embed This Data

 - FDI Inflow:

-The top personal income tax rate is 35 percent, and the top corporate rate is 25 percent.
+The top personal income tax rate is 35 percent.
+The top corporate tax rate is 25 percent.
 All property transfers are subject to a standard tax.
-A value-added tax has been collected intermittently.
-The overall tax burden equals an estimated 5.8 percent of total domestic income.
+The overall tax burden equals 6.4 percent of total domestic income.
 Government spending of tax and oil revenue has amounted to 15.5 percent of total output (GDP) over the past three years, and budget deficits have averaged 1.7 percent of GDP.
 Public debt is equivalent to 17.1 percent of GDP.

 The restrictive regulatory environment, exacerbated by the state’s economic planning process and excessive bureaucracy, continues to hamper private investment and production.
 Labor regulations are restrictive, and the labor market remains stagnant.
 Price controls and subsidies that date from the early years of the Islamic Revolution have been reduced in scope in recent years.

 Trade is moderately important to Iran’s economy; the value of exports and imports taken together equals 43 percent of GDP.
 The average applied tariff rate is 15.2 percent.
 International sanctions and domestic barriers limit foreign investment.
 Stringent government controls limit access to financing for businesses.
 State-owned commercial banks and specialized financial institutions account for a majority of banking-sector assets.